ktrnthsnr/food-festival/README.md

 ## Description

-A food festival website containing vivid imagery and a site menu and carousel showcasing a home page, schedule, and a page for ordering tickets to the festival.
+This repo contains JavaScript, HTML and CSS code that creates a food festival website containing vivid imagery in a site menu and carousel showcasing a home page, schedule, and a page for ordering tickets to the festival.

 ## Technology

-Tools used for this project
+This project required the following

+- Platform, framework, and scripting languages:
+Node.js, npm, Express.js, GitHub, JavaScript, ES6, HTML, CSS

-- Performance monitoring tools and plugins: Google Lighthouse, Google DevTools, webpack bundler, webpack-bundle-analyzer, file-loader, image-webpack-loader, SW-precache-webpack, webpack-PWA-manifest plugins
+- Performance monitoring tool, and optimization, caching, and PWA plugins:
+Google Chrome DevTools & Lighthouse, webpack bundler, webpack-bundle-analyzer, file-loader, image-webpack-loader, SW-precache-webpack, webpack-PWA-manifest plugins
-- Software: Node.js, npm, Express.js, GitHub, JavaScript, ES6, HTML, CSS

 ## Installations

-- For local installations, below are the steps required.
+For local installations
 - Prereq for your desktop: Install VSCode and Node.js on your desktop.
 - Then clone this GitHub repo to your local drive.
 - To install all dependency components listed within the package.json file for npm, run in the VS Code bash terminal: